eth-ait/hci-project-group-11/README.md

 Based on the results of the initial survey, it was not clear if there was a subset of distinguishing characteristics that users would likely be able to .
 There was a wide spread in opinion amongst respondents.
 However in terms of accuracy (compared with the Spotify-generated feature values), loudness, energy and happiness topped the list in being consistent compared to user's understandings of the attribute words.

+Since those results were not giving us more progress towards a more refined prototype we decided to conduct a second survey that is focused more on a concrete instance of a prototype.
+To read more about or studies, check out the Study Report.

 ### Study Report
 To see our full study including results: [Study Report (pdf)](Deliverables/study_report_group_11.pdf)